Skip to content

 Honeywell and Blockchain Maintenance Tracking

-Blockchain-based tracking systems can create a digital identity for each component, recording installation, inspections, and repairs in an immutable ledger.
-This type of digital provenance is critical for aircraft leasing companies and insurers, as it reduces uncertainty about asset condition and residual value.
+Blockchain-based tracking systems allow each component to have a digital identity that can chronologically record installation, inspections, and repairs to an immutable ledger.
+Digital provenance like this is especially useful to aircraft leasing companies and insurers by removing ambiguity around asset condition and residual value.

 Aircraft Leasing Industry Interest